Bioconductor/BioC2021/content/code.md

 ## Social media policy

-Images and content from talks, workshops, and posters may be shared publicly through social media _unless_ the presenter asks for it not to be.
-Please, inform the organizing committee as soon as possible if you don't wish your presentation to be shared. <!--To avoid confusion, presentations not to be shared should be labeled "Do Not Share" on each slide, as should be posters.-->
+Images and content from talks, workshops, and posters may be shared publicly through social media (Twitter, etc.).
+Videos will be released on the [Youtube Bioconductor channel](https://www.youtube.com/user/bioconductor).
+Please, inform the organizing committee as soon as possible if you don't wish your presentation material to be shared. <!--To avoid confusion, presentations not to be shared should be labeled "Do Not Share" on each slide, as should be posters.-->

 ## The _Bioconductor_ conference aims to provide a supportive, collegial, and harassment-free environment